+When Offered: Fall (even years)

 Focuses on different styles or aspects of creative writing each time offered-for example, creative non-fiction, storytelling, etc. See instructor for the topic currently to be studied.

-Repeatable: May be repeated once for credit with change in topic
+Repeatable: May be repeated one (1) time for credit with a change in topic

+Grade Type: Letter Grade

+Prerequisite(s): ENG 123